BettinaSDe/my-reads-app/README.md

 # MyReads

 This is a Udacity REACT student project.
 The goal was to convert a static example of the CSS and HTML markup that may be used into a dynamic Create-React-App (CRA).
-This is my development code for project 7 (*MyReads: A Book Lending App*) from Udacity's  [Front-End Nanodegree] program.
-It has not yet been built nor deployed with node.js.
+This is my development code for project 7 (*MyReads: A Book Lending App*) from Udacity's Front End Web Developer Nanodegree.
 Find starter code and more information [HERE ](https://github.com/udacity/reactnd-project-myreads-starter)

 ---
-To start this Create-React-App (CRA): open this App with "node.js", enter "cd my-reads-bettinasde".
+To start this Create-React-App (CRA): download the repository locally or clone it, open this App with "node.js", enter "cd my-reads-app".
 Once node.js serves this CRA folder, enter "npm install" for installing all project dependencies.
 Then start the development server with "npm start".
-You will need node's "RegExp" package for the Search page.
 Open the localhost:3000 to view the App in development mode on the local server.

 ---